kavia-common/silent-auction-platform-39777-39786/react_frontend/assets/supabase.md

   end if;
 end $$;

--- Optional: index for analytics or querying by session create index if not exists bids_bidder_session_id_idx on public.bids(bidder_session_id);
+create index if not exists bids_bidder_session_id_idx on public.bids(bidder_session_id);
 ```

 Notes:
 - The column is nullable and optional; existing rows remain valid.
-- Frontend falls back gracefully: if the column does not exist yet, the first insert attempt will retry without the field to avoid runtime errors (but you should add the column to capture session identity).
+- Frontend behavior is graceful: if the column does not exist, the first insert will fail and is immediately retried without the field so bidding still works.
+Add the column to capture session identity.
-- The clientId is stored in localStorage as auction.clientId.
+- The clientId is stored in localStorage under auction.clientId.

 ## Realtime